SLIVAL6/SLIVAL6/README.md

 - 👀 I’m interested in games design and development.
 - 🤔 I know how to code in Java, C# and SQL.
 - 🌱 My current goals are to improve my C++ skills, and to be more adept with Unity.
-- 📫 Contact me on Discord: Slival#4064
+- 📫 Contact me on Discord: SLIVAL#4064
-- ⚡ Fun fact: I play Rainbow Six Siege a lot and just started going to the gym.